gbv/beaconspec/beacon.md

 ### timestamp

 The timestamp field contains the date of last modification of the link dump.
-Note that this value MAY be different to the last modification time of a Beacon file that serializes the link dump.
+Note that this value MAY be different to the last modification time of a BEACON file that serializes the link dump.
 The timestamp value MUST conform to the `full-date` or to the `date-time` production rule in [](#RFC3339).
 In addition, an uppercase `T` character MUST be used to separate date and time, and an